 The Guild encourages its members to host coffee or happy hours whenever they’d like.
 These get-togethers are a great way to strengthen professional and personal connections between members!

-- E-mail the Guild administrator: Let her know the date, time, location, and a host’s cell phone number.
+E-mail the Guild administrator: Use our handy form or email the administrator directly to let her know the date, time, location, and a host’s cell phone number.
 She’ll notify all Guild members via the listserv, the website, and Facebook and Twitter.

 Board of Directors

 Members of the Guild’s board, a congenial group of up to twelve, plan the bimonthly meetings, spearhead at least one Guild committee or project of their choosing, participate in discussions about the Guild’s needs, and help recruit new members for the board and other Guild projects.
 Board members’ terms are for two years, with the option of renewing, and they receive a year of free Guild membership for each year they serve.
 Read about the current board and expectations of board members.

 Ideal board candidates have demonstrated interest and participation in the Guild during their time as members, have attended at least several member meetings, and are connected to their local editorial community.
 Particularly desirable skills include leadership, marketing and public relations, community organizing and outreach, social media, event planning, and organizational development.
 Experience with other boards or helping to manage another membership organization is a plus.

 - Photographers: We’re always looking for a few members who’d enjoy taking photographs at our meetings and events for use on Facebook, Twitter, and our website.

 - Social media volunteers: Help create content for the Editors Guild Facebook and Twitter page!
 Contact the Guild administrator for more info.